daisy/pipeline-webui/README.md

   - Upload the `target/*.pom.asc` file, then click "Add Artifact"
   - Upload the `target/*.deb` file, then click "Add Artifact"
   - Upload the `target/*.deb.asc` file, then click "Add Artifact"
+  - Upload the `target/rpm/RPMS/noarch/*.rpm` file, then click "Add Artifact"
+  - Upload the `target/rpm/RPMS/noarch/*.rpm.asc` file, then click "Add Artifact"
-  - Upload the `target/universal/*.zip` file, then click "Add Artifact"
+  - Upload the `target/windows/*.msi` file, then click "Add Artifact"
-  - Upload the `target/universal/*.zip.asc` file, then click "Add Artifact"
+  - Upload the `target/windows/*.msi.asc` file, then click "Add Artifact"
 - In the "Description" field, enter "A web-based user interface for the DAISY Pipeline 2."
 - Click "Upload Artifact(s)"
 - Click "Staging Repositories"